 - Option 3: From Victoria Station platforms to the Circle or District Lines and stay on for 2 stops until South Kensington, leave the underground via the Thurloe Street exit and walk the remaining 13 minutes to Knightsbridge.

 - Option 4: Take Thameslink Train from Gatwick to Blackfriars station.
-From Blackfriars station you than take the underground District/Circle lines to Sloane Square or South Kensington Station and from there its a short walk to Knightsbridge.
+From Blackfriars station you then take the underground District/Circle lines to Sloane Square or South Kensington Station and from there its a short walk to Knightsbridge.

 Gatwick Express trains require getting a specific ticket, and in order to travel on the London Underground system, you can use an Oyster Card, buy a paper underground ticket or travel pass or use a contactless payment card.
 If you use the last option, the system will simply calculate your fare and take the payment from your bank account at the end of the day.